ramaneswaran/fox/README.md

 ### Get relevant papers to your research

 So you found out a good paper that might help in your research?
-And now you want to checkout similar papers?\n Let Fox do some pre eliminary work for you.
-Pass the abstract of your paper to this bot and it will \
+And now you want to checkout similar papers?\
-return a list of most relevant research paper
+Let Fox do some pre eliminary work for you.
+Pass the abstract of your paper to this bot and it will return a list of most relevant research paper

 Fox uses intelligent keyword extraction and mines research papers from google scholar using these keywords\